Smudgey/console-calculator/README.md

 Http requests, that will grab a web page and another that will grab an image

 ### webscrape.py
-Making use of BeautifulSoup, the file will allow the user to enter a search term and it will return and display the results, using web scraping.
+Making use of BeautifulSoup, there are 2 options 'search' and 'images':
+- 'search' will allow the user to enter a search term and it will return and display the web link results, using web scraping.
+- 'images' will allow the user to enter a search term and it will return an image search for that term and store the images.

+### pymongotest.py
+Connects to a local Mongo database, inserts a few documents and then performs some searches.